 For an outline of my career and a full list of my publications, please look here: https://www.flinders.edu.au/ehl/englishandcreativewriting/staff/joost-daalder-pub.cfm.

 Primarily interested in English Renaissance Literature (especially drama).
 Also in modern literature.
 I have extensively published in both fields, particularly the Renaissance.
 A full - complete - list of my publications can be found on the Flinders website here: https://www.flinders.edu.au/ehl/englishandcreativewriting/staff/joost-daalder-pub.cfm.
 By contrast the list that appears on this "Staff Page Admin" page is quite incomplete, as all publications from 1969-1989 (inclusive) are not listed.
 Yet during those 20 years I published very extensively on serious academic topics, as the link just quoted will show.
 Please click on that list, which conveniently arranges items by subject, not chronologically.
 Most of my publications can be accessed through the "Flinders Commons".
-That approach has proved effective: my publications have been accessed more than 95,000 times in the past four years via the Flinders Academic Commons portal.
+That approach has proved effective: my publications have been accessed by many thousands of readers via the Flinders Academic Commons portal.
+For example, by 1 November 2019 more than 53,000 readers had viewed an article on Shakespeare's *Much Ado About Nothing* by me.

 From 1976-2001 taught extensively at Flinders University - mostly in the area of English Renaissance literature.
 Prior to that taught at the University of Otago (New Zealand) from 1966-76.